larryhastings/pyweek34/README.md

     ModuleNotFoundError: No module named 'wasabigeom'

+error.

 Goal
 ----

+Huepocalypse is a platformer game.
+You control a scientist named Dr. Hugh Farb.

-Get through every level.
+Your goal is to finish every level.
 Every goal has some objectives:

 * You must collect all the floating gems.
 Just touch the floating gem to collect it!
 Some levels may not have any floating gems.

 * You must kill all the monsters.
 You must shoot a monster to kill it.
 Be careful, monsters will kill you!
 Some levels may not have any monsters.

 Once you've collected all the floating gems and killed all the monsters, you're ready for departure--but you have to get to the departure point.
-This is a flat object that pops up a little bit when it's ready to send you to the next level.
+This is a little door that opens when it's ready to send you to the next level.

+You have infinite lives.
+So, you've got that going for you.

 Platform mechanics
 ------------------